Back to blog

 Before implementing any strategy, you need to define how that strategy aligns with your overall business goals.
 So, Step 1 in developing a marketing automation strategy is to outline your goals.

 Your goal can be to build a robust omnichannel presence, streamline social media management, or personalize your website experience.
-Whatever the case, setting clear goals and objectives will help you do two things.
-One, provide a clear direction for your marketing efforts.
-And two, establish measurable benchmarks to gauge your strategy’s success.
+Setting clear goals and objectives will help you do two things:

 Understanding the Customer Journey